YegresOm/2find/README.md

 # 2find
-It was google chrome plugin wich bookmarks with song currently plaing on on internet radio.
+It was google chrome plugin which creates bookmark with song name currently playing on internet radio.